-Should you have questions or would like to discuss any of these vehicles further, please contact Jay Smith, Director of Planned Giving and Alumni Outreach, at firstname.lastname@example.org or (540) 636-5343.
+Should you have questions or if you would like to discuss any of these vehicles further, please contact Jay Smith, Director of Planned Giving and Alumni Outreach, at email@example.com or (540) 636-5343.

 You designate our organization as the beneficiary of your asset by will, trust, or other instrument.

 • Lessen the burden of taxes on your family.

 A bequest is one of the easiest gifts to make.
 With the help of a financial adviser, you can include language in your will or trust specifying a gift to be made to family, friends, or a charity as part of your estate plan.

 A bequest may be made in several ways: